Thursday Afternoon

 Unity Church of Austin

 These forms have been used for centuries as gentle, soothing, enjoyable exercises to increase circulation, enhance balance and concentration, and gently tone the body for health and well-being.
 We will do Qigong exercises developed for optimum health, as well as T’ai Chi (Taiji) forms.
 Wear comfortable clothes and shoes.
-The instructor has been practicing and teaching for 50 years.
-Note: One-week delayed start; course extends one week.
-Limit 25
+The instructor has been practicing and teaching for more than 50 years.
+Note: No class on April 2; class extends one week to April 16.
+Limit 28

 Anya Rylander-Jones, PhD